microsoft/EdgeML/Applications/GesturePod/onComputer/README.md

 ## About

-GesturePod is a plug-and-play gesture recognition device.
+GesturePod is a plug-and-play, gesture recognition device.

-As the GesturePod involves Hardware - in this quick simulation, we have stored the sensor data in .txt file.
-Data from this file is used for prediction.
+As the GesturePod involves hardware, this is a quick simulation of GesturePod on your system.
+We have stored sensor data collected from the GesturePod.
+This pre-stored sensor data is used for predictions.
 You can now play around with GesturePod on your system!

 ## Quick Start